MHAT-DEV/Discourse-Prevent-Protects/README.md

 ## Installation

+For detailed instructions, see [How do I install a Theme or Theme Component?](https://meta.discourse.org/t/install-a-theme-or-theme-component/63682).

-To install this theme component, follow these steps:
+Or manual install this theme component, follow these steps:

 1. Clone the repository to your local machine: